harshit0everest/CyberThreat-AttackPatterns/README.md

 # Attack Patterns Repository

 This file combines technical attack patterns, tactics/techniques, and signature-based detection using YARA rules for better visibility and protection against attacks.
-You can use these patterns to enhance your cybersecurity defenses and improve detection in your systems.
+You can use these patterns to enhance our cybersecurity defenses and improve detection in your systems.

 ## List of Attack Patterns